riggelllll/Tic-tac-toe-client-side/README.md

 https://github.com/riggelllll/Tic-tac-toe-server-side

 ## Installation and launch
 1. Clone the repository using the command: git clone https://github.com/riggelllll/Tic-tac-toe-client-side.git
 <br><b>OR</b> if you use Android Studio , then click on the <b>Get from VCS</b> button on the main screen and paste the URL there.
 2. Open the project in Android Studio and run it on your device or emulator.

 ## Phone or emulator
 The code is written to run the application on an emulator.
+Here I use IP address 10.0.2.2 used in the Android emulator to access the host machine on which the emulator is running.
+<br><b>Please note</b> that this IP address only works inside the Android emulator.
+On a real device, you must use the real IP address of your host machine on your local network to access the same server.

 ## Screenshots
 <img src="https://github.com/riggelllll/Tic-tac-toe-server-side/assets/22434402/577d9925-bdb9-439b-b1e0-6149d09f5118" width=25% height=25%>